xnuuiii/j-b-application-for-vd/README.md

 # j-b-application-for-vd
-hi im xnuui -xnuui probably
+halooo xnuui here

-oh yea i put everything there (even all the junk) i guess u can sort it out... h
+oh  yea i put everything there (even all the junk) i guess u can sort it out... h atleast what i found